icwu97/ETL-ML-development-on-Car-Rental-Market/README.md

  - R-squared (R²): 0.0004469943499377793
  - Coefficient for Price vs Odometer: 0.009921914499807838

-   - MSE (883,302,247.99): This high value suggests that the model's predictions deviate significantly from the actual prices on average.
+   - MSE: The model's predictions deviate significantly from the actual prices on average.
 MSE is sensitive to the scale of the target variable.
-   - R² (0.0004): This indicates that only 0.04% of the variation in price is explained by the odometer reading.
-Essentially, odometer has a negligible effect on the price in this dataset.
+   - R²: This indicates that 0.04% of the variation in price is explained by the odometer reading.
-   - Coefficient (0.0099): For every 1-unit increase in odometer, the price increases by 0.0099 units.
+   - Coefficient: For every 1-unit increase in odometer, the price increases by 0.0099 units.
 This is unusual because we typically expect odometer to negatively affect price (as cars with higher mileage usually have lower prices).
-This could be due to outliers, data quality issues, or the need for feature scaling.

 2. Price vs Condition: